 Subsequently, we have conducted expert interviews which are one of the most common and important methods for data gathering in Information Systems research (Myers & Newman 2007, p 3).
 The interviews were conducted using a semi-structured interview guide (Myers & Newman 2007) that included questions about different aspects such as prior experience with MLaaS platforms, differentiation criteria of providers, metrics to evaluate services, as well as, problems and challenges when using the services.
 With the help of these questions, the results from the literature review and content analysis of vendor websites were corroborated, in order to evaluate whether the previously collected criteria were indeed relevant for MLaaS.
 Microsoft Teams was used as a video conferencing tool.
 With the consent of the experts, the interviews were recorded and transcribed.
-The analysis was done according to the same approach and coding system as in the content analysis of vendor websites.
+The analysis of vendor websites.